 - Bucket or spew bag – Handy in case of vomiting

-- Plastic tarp or bed cover or towel for your bed – Use in the final few weeks in case your waters break over night while you are in bed.
+- Plastic tarp or bed cover – Use in the final few weeks in case your waters break over night while you are in bed.
 This will protect your bed mattress.
 You may like to keep one in the car too.
-I got a protector from Kmart.
+I got mine from Kmart.

 - Gatorade/PowerAde – recommended by some midwives to keep you hydrated as it restores electrolytes.

 - Fit ball – good for the final 4-6 weeks.
 Helps to get the baby in to “position” and good for movement during labour